SIBAKRUSHNA/iOS_Interview/App and ViewController life cycle.md

 ### 3. What is the ViewController life cycle?
 `init`
+    - The view controller calls this method when an instance of the class is created.

 `loadView`
     - The view controller calls this method when its view property is requested but is currently nil

+`viewDidLoad`
+    - This method is called after the view controller has loaded its view hierarchy into memory.

+`viewWillAppear`
+    - This method is called before the view controller's view is about to be added to a view hierarchy.

+`viewWillLayoutSubviews`
+    - When its view is about to lay out its subviews.

+`viewDidLayoutSubviews`
+    - When its view finishes laying out its subviews.

+`viewDidAppear`
+    - This method is called after the view controller's view is about to be added to a view hierarchy.

+`viewWillDisappear`
+    -  This method is called before the view controller's view is about to be removed to a view hierarchy.

+`viewDidDisappear`
+    -  This method is called after the view controller's view is about to be removed to a view hierarchy.

+`deinit`
+    - Deinitializer is called immediately before a view controller's instance is deallocated.

+`didReceiveMemoryWarning`
+    -  This method is called when the system determines that the amount of available memory is low.

+`viewWillTransition(to:with:)`
+    - This method is called when the interface orientation changes.

 ![](https://swiftacademy.ir/images/swift-learning/other/view-controller-lifecycle.jpg)

 ### 4.

 ### 5.